-Donald Trump Taps Anti-Vaxxer Robert Kennedy Jr. To Helm Vaccination Safety Committee
+Donald Trump Allegedly Taps Anti-Vaxxer Robert Kennedy, Jr. To Helm Vaccination Safety Committee

 — Vaccination Trends (@Vaccinizer) January 17, 2017

-Salon calls the bonding between Trump and Kennedy “a relationship made in anti-vax hell.”
-Many people initially read about the meeting between Trump and Kennedy, and then the appointment of RFK, Jr. to a Trump committee, and thought they must have read it wrong.
-Donald Trump, the current darling of the alt-right getting chummy with a scion of the Kennedy family, which is nearly the definition of liberalism?
-No, that can’t be right.

-But while Robert Kennedy, Jr. claims to have written the book on the subject, Donald Trump says he has seen the evils that vaccines can do first hand.
+But while Robert Kennedy, Jr. claims to have written the book on the subject, Donald Trump says he has seen the evils that vaccines can do firsthand.

 “Because you take a baby, and I’ve seen it.
 I had my children taken care of over a long period of time, over two or three years.
 Same exact amount.
 But you take this little beautiful baby, and you pump, I mean it looks just like, it’s made for a horse, not for a child.
 And we’ve had so many instances.
 People that work for me.
 Just the other day — 2 years old, 2 and 1/2 years old, the child, a beautiful child, went to have the vaccine and came back and a week later got a tremendous fever, got very, very sick, now is autistic.”

-RFK, Jr. has told similar stories, where children get vaccines, and then, that night, spike a high fever “they go to sleep, and three months later their brain is gone.
+RFK, Jr. has told similar stories where children get vaccines and then, that night, spike a high fever and “they go to sleep, and three months later their brain is gone.
 This is a holocaust —what this is doing to our country.”

 Why Donald Trump’s Choice of RFK Jr. as Vaccine Czar Is a Terrible Idea https://t.co/4iQbDu3lOz